-1.4 The National Estimated Dietary Intake
+1.3 The National Estimated Dietary Intake

-The National Estimated Dietary Intake (NEDI) for lasalocid is equivalent to 29% of the ADI.
+The National Estimated Dietary Intake (NEDI) for lasalocid is equivalent to 31% of the ADI.
 This calculation is considered to be a gross overestimate of the actual consumption of lasalocid as it assumes all slaughtered animals were treated and contain residues at the MRL.
-This calculation used summary food consumption figures derived from the National Nutrition Survey 1995 data.
+This calculation used summary food consumption figures derived from the 1995 Australian National Nutrition Survey data.
 It is concluded that the chronic dietary exposure is less than the ADI and the risk is acceptable.

-1.5 Acute dietary exposure
+1.4 Acute dietary exposure

-Neither the OCS nor the Joint FAO/WHO Expert Committee on Food Additives, have set an acute reference dose for lasalocid.
+Neither the OCS of the Australian Government Department of Health and Ageing nor the Joint FAO/WHO Expert Committee on Food Additives, have set an acute reference dose for lasalocid.